-The entrance to Arlington National Cemetery extends across the Potomac River to near the Lincoln Memorial at the eastern edge of the Memorial Bridge.
-The Memorial Bridge, Memorial Avenue and the entrance to the cemetery were designed as a single project and were dedicated on January 16, 1932 by President Herbert Hoover.
+The entrance to Arlington National Cemetery extends across the Potomac River to near the Lincoln Memorial at the eastern edge of Memorial Bridge.
+Memorial Avenue, Memorial Bridge and the entrance to the cemetery were designed as a single project, dedicated on January 16, 1932 by President Herbert Hoover.

-The Memorial Bridge was intended as a symbolic link, binding the North and South together into one great Union.
-The theme of national unity continued as Architects McKim, Meade & White designed the bridge to extend along an axis joining two great symbols of our nation: the Lincoln Memorial and the Robert E. Lee Memorial at Arlington House.
+In the post-Civil War era, the Memorial Bridge was intended as a symbolic link between North and South.
+Architects McKim, Meade & White designed the bridge to extend along an axis joining the Lincoln Memorial and Arlington House.

-From the Women in Military Service for America Memorial, roads lead both north and south through a pair of ornate wrought iron gates.
-The set of gates on the north is called Schley Gate after Admiral Winfield Scott Schley.
-The set of gates on the south side is called Roosevelt Gate in honor of President Theodore Roosevelt.
-In the center of each gate is mounted a gold wreath, 30 inches in diameter.
-Set within each wreath is a shield with the seal of one of the military services.
-On the Roosevelt Gate are the seals for the U.S. Marine Corps and the U.S. Army and on the Schley Gate are the U.S. Navy and U.S. Coast Guard seals.
-When the gates were installed, the United States Air Force was still a branch of the Army and so its own seal does not appear.
+From the Women in Military Service for America Memorial, roads into the cemetery lead both north and south through a pair of ornate wrought iron gates.
+On the north side, Schley Gate commemorates Admiral Winfield Scott Schley, a hero of the Spanish-American War (1898).
+On the south side, Roosevelt Gate honors President Theodore Roosevelt.
+At the center of each gate, a gold wreath features a shield with the seals of the U.S. military services.
+The U.S. Navy and Coast Guard seals are on the Schley Gate wreath, while the U.S. Army and Marine Corps seals are on the Roosevelt Gate wreath.
+When the gates were installed, the U.S. Air Force was still a branch of the Army, so its seal does not appear.